sasjs/slides.sasjs.io/slides/af.md

 - SASjs (DevOps for SAS)
 - Data Controller (controlled data ingestion)
+  - Resulted in a 30% cost saving (~3 months) on DWP project
 - SCL Transcoding Kit (re-use of SCL logic, where necessary)